obbish/lpadmin_easy_add/README.md

 what's this?
 -------------------
-lets the user select a pre-defined printer and runs lpadmin to install it
+generec bash script that lets your users install pre-defined printers easily

 how to use?
 -------------------
-edit your printers under row 15 "Set printer information..." and make sure the users have installed the PPDs on their computer.
+- edit your printers under row 15 "Set printer information..."
+- make sure the users have installed the PPDs on their computer

-save your modified version as printer_installation.sh or something, and make sure it's executable, and try it out
+- save your modified version as printer_installation.sh or something nicer
+- make sure it's executable by